Miguel Ángel Reyes-Varela

 Miguel Ángel Reyes-Varela Martínez (/es/; (Note: In isolation, Varela is pronounced /es/.) born June 21, 1987) is a Mexican professional tennis player who specializes in doubles.
-He has a career-high ATP doubles ranking of world No. 49, achieved on 20 August 2018.
-In singles his best ranking is No. 400, achieved on 17 June 2013.
+He has a career-high ATP doubles ranking of world No. 49 achieved on 20 August 2018 and a career-high ATP singles ranking is No. 400 achieved on 17 June 2013.
 He has won two doubles ATP titles and has played multiple seasons of the Davis Cup, including on the 2011 Mexican Davis Cup squad.

 Career

 He won his maiden ATP title at the 2018 Los Cabos Open with Marcelo Arévalo and reached two finals in 2018-19 Newport (w/Arevalo) and one in 2022 Seoul (w/Barrientos).

 At the 2024 Croatia Open Umag, he lifted his second ATP trophy with Guido Andreozzi defeating French duo and second time ATP finalists Manuel Guinard and Gregoire Jacq in the final.